-Area of Assessment Line of enquiry Page Number 1 Suitability of the service Line of Enquiry 1: The extent to which a service provider considers a wide range of views and information, to confirm that the service is able to meet individuals' needs and support people to achieve their personal outcomes.
-(Regulation 14) 12-13 2 Development and review of the personal plan Line of Enquiry 2: The extent to which individuals feel confident that service providers have an accurate and up-to-date plan for how their care is to be provided in order to meet their needs.
-(Regulation 15-18) 14-17 3 Standards of care and support Line of Enquiry 3: The extent to which individuals are provided with the quality of care and support they need through a service designed in consultation with the individual and which considers their personal wishes, aspirations and outcomes of any risks and specialist needs which inform their needs for care and support.
-(Regulation 21-25) 18-27 4 Access to health and other services Line of Enquiry 4: The extent to which individuals, for whom accommodation is provided, are supported to access healthcare and other services to maintain their ongoing health, development and wellbeing.
-(Regulation 33) 28 5 Safeguarding Line of Enquiry 5: The extent to which service providers have in place mechanisms to safeguard vulnerable individuals to whom they provide care and support.
-(Regulation 26-27 and 29-31) 29-32
+Area of Assessment Line of enquiry Page Number 1 Suitability of the service Line of Enquiry 1: The extent to which a service provider considers a wide range of views and information, to confirm the service is able to meet children's needs for care and achieve their personal outcomes.
+(Regulation 10) 9-10 2 Development and review of the personal plan Line of Enquiry 2: The extent to which children feel confident that service providers have an accurate and up-to-date plan for how their care is to be provided in order to meet their needs.
+(Regulation 11-14) 11-13 3 Standards of care and support Line of Enquiry 3: The extent to which children are provided with the quality of care and support they need through a service designed in consultation with them and their parents or carers and which considers their personal wishes, aspirations and outcomes of any risks and specialist needs which inform their needs for care and support.
+(Regulation 17-21) 14-20 4 Access to health and other services Line of Enquiry 4: The extent to which children are supported to access healthcare and other services to maintain their ongoing health, development and wellbeing.
+(Regulation 22) 21 5 Safeguarding Line of Enquiry 5: The extent to which service providers have in place mechanisms to safeguard vulnerable children to whom they provide care and support.
+(Regulation 23-24 and 26-28) 22-24

 6 Hygiene and infection control Line of Enquiry 6: The extent to which the service promotes hygienic practices and manages risk of infection.
-(Regulation 56) 33 7 Medication Management Line of Enquiry 7: The extent to which the service has safe systems for medicines management.
-(Regulation 58) 35 8 Supplies Line of Enquiry 8: The extent to which the service has sufficient quantities of supplies for their care and support needs.
-(Regulation 55) 33
+(Regulation 48) 25-26 7 Medication Management Line of Enquiry 7: The extent to which the service has safe systems for medicines management.
+(Regulation 50) 27 8 Supplies Line of Enquiry 8: The extent to which the service has sufficient quantities of supplies for children's care and support needs.
+(Regulation 47) 28